limbeeks/getting-started-with-cypress/tutorial/using-cypress/runnning-cypress.md

 We can use npm can make our life easier here.

-As long as the version of npm installed is greater than 5.2.0 we can use npx to run Cypress
+As long as the version of npm installed is greater than 5.2.0 we can use npx to run Cypress.
+Open the Terminal and run:

 `npx cypress open`